secretlay3r/Dividence/README.md

 ## Quick Installation (Recommended)

 Run `build.bat` and it will make all the work for you.
+(Ensure that Python is installed and added to your system's PATH beforehand.)

 ## Manual Installation